 Field-hunting tip

-Look in sedimentary environments, specifically lake beds and secondary cave deposits country — that is the host setting where huntite typically forms.
+Look in sedimentary environments, specifically lake beds and secondary cave deposits country, the host setting where huntite typically forms.
 If you start seeing magnesite, dolomite, calcite in float, you are in the right ground.
 Field specimens usually show a massive, chalk-like, powdery aggregates habit, so train your eye for that shape before scanning the outcrop.